 ASIO has specific legislative responsibility for countering espionage and foreign interference.
 We work closely with partners in Australia and overseas to detect and degrade the harmful activities of our adversaries.
 Recently we have detected and degraded significant hostile foreign intelligence activity against Australia’s interests.
 We also work across government and private industry to increase awareness of the threat, and develop effective countermeasures.

-Counter serious threats to Australia’s border integrity
+Countering serious threats to Australia’s border integrity

 Australia’s prosperity relies upon the movement of people and goods across our border.
 But some adversaries—such as terrorists or people smugglers—may try to exploit our border to further their own interests or harm us.